Cfather/curobo/README.md

 *CUDA Accelerated Robot Library*

+Use [Discussions](https://github.com/NVlabs/curobo/discussions) for questions on using this package.

+Use [Issues](https://github.com/NVlabs/curobo/issues) if you find a bug.

+For business inquiries, please visit our website and submit the form: [NVIDIA Research Licensing](https://www.nvidia.com/en-us/research/inquiries/)

 **Check [curobo.org](https://curobo.org) for installing and getting started with examples!**

+## Installation
 Run the following command to create a conda environment before running any examples:
 ```
 conda env create -f environment.yml